 Why wear a uniform?
-Wearing a uniform creates a sense of belonging to the CG community.
+Wearing a uniform creates a sense of belonging to the CGPS community.
 It teaches children to dress smartly and take pride in their appearance.

 Parent’s role: Dressing each morning is part of preparation for the day ahead.
 It is important parents encourage & support this so that children are in the right mind set for learning & success.